 There are lots of scenic hikes in the Columbia River Gorge, including the Eagle Creek Trail.
 It was closed due to a wildfire and subsequent landslides but is generally one of the most popular hikes in the area because of its dramatic cliffs, waterfalls, and High Bridge that traverses a narrow gorge.
 This is a hike that’s not for the faint of heart, small children, or anyone who’s afraid of heights.
 Check the U.S. Forest Service website for updates about the reopening of this trail.

 John Muir Trail is a 211-mile journey that runs from Yosemite Valley to Mount Whitney and showcases some of the most incredible mountain landscapes in the U.S. Along the trail you’ll find 14,000-foot peaks, lakes, cliffs, and generally lots of sunshine.
 Plan to do this hike to get to know the Sierra Nevada mountains and also check out top destinations, such as Sequoia National Park and Kings Canyon.
 The best time of year to do this hike is usually between July and September so you miss the snowy conditions and frigid nights.

 One of the top hikes in the Pacific Northwest is the Burroughs Mountain Hike, which is a 4.7-mile round-trip hike near the town of Ashford, Washington.
 Located in Mount Rainer National Park, it has an elevation gain of 900 feet and takes around 2.5 hours to do.
 You’ll love this hike because of its mountain views and discovering one of the most accessible tundra regions in the Cascades.
 Sunrise Camp is about a mile from the parking area and a good place to be if you just want to hike a short distance before setting up.
-This mountain is named after the naturalist and essayist, John Burroughs.
+This mountain is named after the naturalist and essayist John Burroughs.